mlflow/mlflow-torchserve/README.md

 ```

 ### Update deployment
-Update API can be used to update an already deployed model.
-This setup is useful if you want to increase the number of workers
+Update API is used to increase the number of workers or set a model as default version.
-or set a model as default version.
 TorchServe will make sure the user experience is seamless while changing the model in a live environment.

 ##### CLI
 ```shell script